OpenAMP/openamp-docs/demos/system_reference-ST.rst

    west build -b stm32mp157c_dk2 openamp-system-reference/examples/zephyr/rpmsg_multi_services

+For details refer to `rpmsg_multi_services readme <https://openamp.readthedocs.io/en/latest/openamp-system-reference/examples/zephyr/rpmsg_multi_services/README.html#building-the-application>`_ article.

 Install the Zephyr binary on the sdcard
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The Zephyr sample binary is available in the sub-folder of build directory stm32mp15-demo/zephy_rpmsg_multi_services/build/zephyr/rpmsg_multi_services.elf.
 It needs to be installed on the "rootfs" partition of the sdcard

 .. code-block:: console